mcdemarco/the-new-kitchen-cookbook/cookies/pizzelles.md

 ![pizzelle iron](../images/pizzelleiron_closed.png)

-Virginia Dare makes anise oil.
+LorAnn makes anise oil.
 Two teaspoons is a LOT of anise oil.
 You may want to cut back when serving non-Italians.

 ## Ingredients